voletiswaroop/react-material-ui-form/README.md

 This is a new project and contributions are welcome so feel free to [open an issue](https://github.com/voletiswaroop/react-material-ui-form/issues) or fork and create a pull request.
 Collaborators are also welcome - please send an email to swaroop.voleti@gmail.com.

-## Special Thanks to unitedhubs

-This project is an extended version of https://github.com/unitedhubs/material-ui-form/

 ## License

 This project is licensed under the terms of the [MIT license](https://github.com/voletiswaroop/react-material-ui-form/blob/dev/LICENSE).